input-output-hk/engineering/blog/2023-09-11-bartek-internship.md

 baz = Mod1.foo -- warning here since the function is qualified
 ```

-The new feature can be used from the GHC version 9.8
+This new feature can be used from the GHC version 9.8

 ## Deprecating Instances